ChickenProp/dwnom-interactive/README.md

 Meanwhile, I also decided it would be useful to be able to see statistics about each individual congress.
 And once those statistics were available, I also wanted them to be available as distinct graphs, since they couldn't easily be seen on the main ones.
 So I added some secondary graphs that could be displayed hovering over the main graph.

+In response to feedback #3, I flipped the vertical orientation of the graph, agreeing that people were more likely to be interested in recent congresses than historical ones.

 ### Feedback

 1. The green of the independents is a bit hard to see against the grey background.
 It’s also hard to intentionally get the right cursor position to trigger the illumination of individual representatives.